RomanGaranin/LibLL/README.md

 - libgtest-dev;

 For build tests type:
-1) cmake -S gtest/ -B gtest/build;
+1) "cmake -S gtest/ -B gtest/build"
-2) cmake --build gtest/build;
+2) "cmake --build gtest/build" or "make -C gtest/build/"

-or

-   make -C gtest/build/;

 For Run test type:

-1) cd gtest/build/; ctest; cd ../../
+"cd gtest/build/; ctest; cd ../../" or "./gtest/build/runtests"

-or

-   ./gtest/build/runtests

 ## House(sketch):
 1) Create your own data type based on node type.
 Wherein the node type should be in the head of created data type.